Research and reports

 No, not in a general business partnership.
 That said, you might still find it helpful to agree a few points in writing with your partner(s) about the running of your business.

 If you decide against a general business partnership, and choose instead to set up as a limited partnership or LLP, you’ll definitely want an agreement in place.
-We’ve teamed up with Farillio to get you this free template for a business partnership agreement.

 With Simply Business you can build a single self employed insurance policy combining the covers that are relevant to you.
 Whether it's public liability insurance, professional indemnity or whatever else you need, we'll run you a quick quote online, and let you decide if we're a good fit.Start your quote